sbanik2/CEGANN/README.md

 python predict.py <path-to-the-prediction-data-directory> <path-to-best-model-checkpoint-parameters>

 ```
 <p align="justify">The results will be stored in “predictions.json” with the key of the dictionary as the “id” of the crystal.
-Model dumps two outputs in the JSON file (1)  is the embedding (2) Class label of the Structure. </p>
+Model dumps two outputs in the JSON file (1)  is the embedding of the structures (Feature representation) (2) Class label of the Structure. </p>

 ### Customizable model parameters
 The model has its own default set of parameters for training and predictions.